spectrum705/projectbff/README.md

 # projectbff

 Welcome to Project BFF, your personal space for staying connected with your best friends.
-Project BFF allows you to send and receive heartfelt letters to and from your selected partners, providing a secure and enjoyable way to maintain your most cherished relationships.
+It allows you to send and receive heartfelt letters to and from your selected friends, providing a secure and enjoyable way to maintain your most cherished bonds.

 ## Features